 How did your time at the University of Colorado (CU) prepare you for your first professional design experience?
 How did it not?

 I had some amazing professors and classmates at CU and I learned so much from all of them.
-But, like most professions, the knowledge learned and skills developed in the academic world provide only a foundation to build a career on.
-The curriculum of architecture school provided me an education in subjects like history, theory, structure, systems, and materials.
+But, like most professions, the knowledge learned and skills developed in the academic world provide only a foundation on to build a career.
+The curriculum of architecture school provided me with an education in subjects like history, theory, structure, systems, and materials.
 The design studios provided a place to weave those things together in a creative and expressive way to solve a problem.

 Design is often just a problem-solving process.
 Although each project, site, and person is unique, a process can always be broken down into steps.
 The ability to approach complex problems in a methodical way using critical thinking and creativity is a lesson that immediately translated from academia to the real world.